Charlie Chan in the Chinese Cat: Plot

 Mr. Manning is murdered in his study while the door is locked from the inside.
 Police close the case after 6 months.
-Mr. Manning's step-daughter contacts Charlie Chan to try and solve the case before he leaves in 48 hours because a rival criminologist has published a book Manning Murder Solved which implicates Mrs. Manning as the murderer.
+Mr. Manning's step-daughter contacts Charlie Chan to try to solve the case before he leaves in 48 hours because a rival criminologist has published a book Manning Murder Solved which implicates Mrs. Manning as the murderer.
 Mr. Manning's business partner confronts Mrs. Manning demanding that the murder investigation be dropped.
 Later he is found dead by Mr. Chan while following up on clues.
 Identical twins are involved in a diamond-smuggling ring after the Kohinoor Diamonds are stolen; one twin is killed and the other living twin masquerades as a ghost tricking Birmingham Brown and Number 3 son.
 Mr. Manning had the largest stone stored in the secret compartment of a Chinese cat statue, and double-crossed his associates.
 Movie ends in a carnival funhouse with police arresting the diamond-smuggling ring for three murders.
 Rival author of Manning Murder Solved book must now pay $20,000 to Chinese War Relief after a lost bet with Charlie Chan about the murderer's identity.